 The Best Lemons for Limoncello

-• A Eureka lemon has a nice thick skin that is easy to peel or zest without taking too much of the white pith with it
+• Eureka lemons, the type you’ll find year-round in North American grocery stores, have thick skin that is easy to zest without taking too much of the white pith with it.

-• Meyer lemons are a great choice due to their highly aromatic nature, which comes from the oils in the skin and will infuse into the alcohol during their infusion.
-The skins of Meyer lemons are very thin, however, and can be cumbersome to peel.
+• Meyer lemons are a great choice for limoncello due to their highly aromatic nature, which comes from the oils in the skin that infuse into the alcohol.
+The skins of Meyer lemons are very thin, however, and can be cumbersome to zest without tearing the peel.
+Using a serrated peeler makes it easier!

 How to Drink Limoncello

-Limoncello is best served ice cold in small chilled glasses.
-Because it’s made using high proof liquor you can store it in the freezer and it won’t freeze solid.
+Once you’ve made this limoncello recipe is best to serve the finished product ice cold in small chilled glasses.
+Because it’s made using high-proof liquor you can store it in the freezer and it won’t freeze solid.
+Here are a few ways I like to use it:

-• Pour as a digestif (drunk after the meal) or anytime you fancy a refreshing, sweet-tart drink.
+• Pour as a digestif (drunk after a meal) or anytime you fancy a refreshing, sweet-tart drink.
+Cordial glasses are perfect for this.

 • Make a limoncello cocktail!
-Adding an ounce of limoncello to a flute of sparkling wine for a simple festive drink.
+Mix a Limoncello Spritz or add an ounce of limoncello to a flute of sparkling wine for a simple festive drink.
 Or just mix it with sparkling water in a rocks glass.

-• Use it to make Limoncello cake, or fold some into heavy whipping cream for Limoncello whipped cream, or even add it to a marinade for seafood.
+• Use it to make Limoncello cake, or fold some into heavy whipping cream.

-• Pour some into a decorative bottle with a label and you’ve got a wonderful handmade hostess gift.
-You could even attach a pour spout from the shop
+• Pour some into a decorative swing-top bottle with a label and you’ve got a wonderful handmade host gift.
+You could even attach a pour spout from the shop.

 More Refreshing Drink Recipes